Trending Topics

 The International Association of Flight & Critical Care Paramedics (IAFCCP) also has additional materials to help prepare for the FP-C exam.

 Are you a flight medic?
-What tips do you have for a paramedic considering a career as a flight medic?
-Comment your answers below.
+Send your tips for a paramedic considering a career as a flight medic to editor@ems1.com.